-If an elected position or officer role becomes vacant during a two year cycle, any replacement election/appointment should be for the remainder of the two year cycle.
+If an elected position or officer role becomes vacant during a two-year cycle the board may choose to appoint/elect for the remainder of the existing term of the person who stood down or for up to the standard 2-year term.

-These elections are the only point where voting by members other than Company Members happens.
+Elections for the elected Company Members are the only point where voting by members other than Company Members happens.
 See Accountability By-Law.